tibetan-nlp/tibetan-spellchecker/doc/second-suffix-da.md

 # Syllables with second suffix ད

-This page is an attempt to list the syllables having invisible second suffix ད, for spell-checking purpose.
+This page is an attempt to list the syllables having invisible second suffix ད (ད་དྲག), for spell-checking purpose.

 ## non-verbs